 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where paulkerrite typically forms.
+Look in granite pegmatites country, the host setting where paulkerrite typically forms.
 If you start seeing quartz, muscovite, albite in float, you are in the right ground.
 Field specimens usually show a platy crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.